Oumi Kapila: Solo Work

 Fix was released on April 19, 2019, an album of original modern classical pieces.

+Moment, a solo piano EP was released in June 2021, through 1631 Recordings.

+Time was released on April 14, 2023, an EP containing a mix of original tracks and reimagining of works by Johann Sebastian Bach and John Carpenter.

 Media

 Kapila's music has been featured in trailers for films The 15:17 to Paris, Life, Rogue One: A Star Wars Story., Outlaw King, TV series Chernobyl, The X-Files, Gotham and video games World of Warcraft, Middle-earth: Shadow of War and Dark Souls III.